SummaryRead the full fact sheet

 - Insulate your walls and ceilings – if your ceiling insulation has been there for a while it might not be performing as well as it could.
 Check what type of insulation you have and top it up if it is less than 50 mm thick.

-- Maintain your heating system: keep vents and filters clean, make sure there are no leaks, and service the system as recommended by the manufacturer and have gas heaters serviced by a registered gasfitter every two years.
+- Maintain your heating system: keep vents and filters clean, make sure there are no leaks, and service the system as recommended by the manufacturer and have gas heaters serviced by a licensed or registered gasfitter every 2 years.

 - Dress for the weather even indoors.
 Cotton, wool and fleecy fibres retain heat well.